chapter eight

 - Training and evaluating a distilled student model using cross-entropy loss

-First, we’ll take a look at a general introduction to model distillation before discussing the individual steps shown in figure 8.1 in more detail.
+We’ll look at model distillation in general before discussing the individual steps in the process.